kylemcd/bun-axe/README.md

 })
 ```

-If you run into an error, `console.log(toHaveNoViolationsFn(await axe(button)).actual)` can be used to see the accessibility violations.
-Until bun supports `extend.expect` there is no other great way to get this.
+If you run into an a11y violation, `console.log(toHaveNoViolationsFn(await axe(button)).actual)` can be used to see the violations.
+Until bun supports `extend.expect` there is no other great way to get this currently.

 ### Future
 Once bun supports `extend.expect` you can swap `toHaveNoViolationsFn` for `toHaveNoViolations` and test like this: